-The Labor Market Conditions Index for April Remains Negative
+The Labor Market Conditions Index for May Remains Negative, Revisions Made

-With the surge in last week's new unemployment claims, the largest in 65 weeks, and the fourth smallest number of monthly new nonfarm jobs since January 2014, today's updated of the Labor Market Conditions Index takes on special significance.
+With last week's unfavorable jobs report, today's update of the Labor Market Conditions Index takes on special significance.

 The Labor Market Conditions Index (LMCI) is a relatively recent indicator developed by Federal Reserve economists to assess changes in the labor market conditions.
 It is a dynamic factor model of labor market indicators, essentially a diffusion index subject to extensive revisions based on nineteen underlying indicators in nine broad categories (see the table at the bottom for details).

-Today's release of the April data came in at -0.9, up from -2.1 in March.
-Selective downward revisions were made as far back as September 2011.
-Investing.com had forecast -1.0.
+Today's release of the May data came in at -4.8, down from a revised -3.4 in April.
+A number of revisions were made as far back as November 2007.
+Investing.com had forecast -0.8.

 The indicator, designed to illustrate expansion and contraction of labor market conditions, was initially announced in May 2014, but the data series was constructed back to August 1976.
 Here is a linear view of the complete LMCI.
 We've highlighted recessions with callouts for its value the month recessions begin and for the latest index value.